-- renovation of the City’s Historic Properties, including Old Town Hall, Ratcliffe-Allison House, Blenheim Civil War Museum and Visitor Center, and Grandma’s Cottage;
+- Renovation of the City’s Historic Properties, including Old Town Hall, Ratcliffe-Allison-Pozer House, Blenheim Civil War Museum and Visitor Center, and Grandma’s Cottage;

-It’s Board of Directors serve as an advocacy group in close cooperation with the City’s Director of Historic Resources.
+Its Board of Directors serves as an advocacy group in close cooperation with the City’s Director of Historic Resources.
 The Board meetings are held on the 2nd Wednesday of the month at Blenheim Interpretative Center.
 Visitors are welcome.

 We would welcome your involvement in preserving our past for the future.
 If interested in becoming a member of Historic Fairfax City Inc., visit our membership section of this site.
 Volunteers are also needed.